Dogs Connect is a world-first mental health and wellness program.

 People and dogs have been connecting naturally in many ways for centuries.
 Dogs provide emotional support, give people an opportunity for connection and can help with stress and anxiety.

-Similar to some therapy dog programs, we connect communities with wellbeing dogs.
+Similar to some therapy dog programs, we connect communities with wellbeing dogs and have supported over 400 communities through the Dogs Connect Program.

 Our goal is to help your dog integrate into the community and achieve as many mental health benefits as possible.